-This Auburn Cote D’azur poster celebrates the beatiful styling of this classic American automobile, the 1936 Auburn 852 Supercharged Speedster.
+This Cote D’azur poster celebrates the beatiful styling of this classic American automobile, the 1936 Auburn 852 Supercharged Speedster.

-But when the 30-year-old car salesman, Errett Lobban Cord joined the Auburn Automobile Company as general manager in 1924, he found himself in the driving seat of an ailing company that was going nowhere.
+When the 30-year-old car salesman, Errett Lobban Cord joined the Auburn Automobile Company as general manager in 1924, he found himself in the driving seat of an ailing company that was going nowhere.
 He also found 700 dreary black unsold cars cluttering up the company’s storage yards at their factory in Auburn, Indiana.

 He promptly set to work having the cars resprayed in bright colours.
 Next he added bits of shiny nickel plate here and there, dropped the prices and the cars sold quickly.
 This gave the company some much-needed working capital as well as useful storage space.